Jaded-Encoding-Thaumaturgy/wobbly-guide/src/wobbly/output.md

 to make sure it properly displays VFR content.
 If the end result is a *Constant Framerate*, you can skip that so long as you mark the framerate correctly during encoding.

-## Using an External Tool

-TODO: I would describe vswobbly here...
-IF I'D FINISHED WRITING IT!